ESSENTIAL OIL: THEIR ROLE IN HEALTH – A REVIEWHTML Full Text

-ABSTRACT: The therapeutic potential of essential oil bearing plants have been realised.
-Like herbal remedies, essential oils and their constituents cover wide field of performance.
+ABSTRACT: The therapeutic potential of essential oil-bearing plants have been realized.
+Like herbal remedies, essential oils and their constituents cover a wide field of performance.
 These include antibacterial, antifungal, antiviral, anticancer, anti-inflammatory and anti-oxidant properties.
-The field of aroma and smell is so attracting that Nobel Prize (2004) in physiology and Medicine was awarded to unlock the secrets of smell.
-Thanks to Prof. Richard Alex of Columbia University, and Linda B. Buck, who unlocked the secrets of olfactory system at molecular level.
-These odour bearing substances pass through nasal passage are detected by particular neurons called olfactory cells present in the upper part of nasal epithelium which contains five (5) million neurons.
-Essential oils are chemically a mixture of organic compounds belonging to different chemical entities such as terpenes, phenols, aliphatic compounds, benzoyl compounds and heterocyclic compounds.
-Terpenes are classified as mono, sesquiterpenes and diterpenes based on isoprene units.
-Oxygenated terpenes are the chief odour transporters of the essential oils.
-They include the alcohols, aldehydes, ketones, carboxylic acids, esters, ethers etc.
+The field of aroma and smell is so attracting that Nobel Prize (2004) in physiology and Medicine was awarded for unlocking the secrets of smell.
+Thanks to Prof. Richard Alex of Columbia University, and Linda B. Buck, who unlocked the secrets of the olfactory system at the molecular level.
+These odor bearing substances pass through nasal passage are detected by particular neurons called olfactory cells present in the upper part of nasal epithelium which contains five (5) million neurons.
+Essential oils are chemically a mixture of organic compounds belonging to different chemical entities such as terpenes, phenols, aliphatic compounds, benzoyl compounds, and heterocyclic compounds.
+Terpenes are classified as mono, sesquiterpenes, and diterpenes based on isoprene units.
+Oxygenated terpenes are the chief odor transporters of the essential oils.
+They include the alcohols, aldehydes, ketones, carboxylic acids, esters, ethers, etc.

 Medicinal plants, Aromatic, Essential oil, Bioactive, in-vitro, in-vivo

-At present there are 125 clinically useful drugs of known constitution which have been isolated from about 100 species of higher plants.
+At present, there are 125 clinically useful drugs of the known constitution which have been isolated from about 100 species of higher plants.
 It has been estimated that about 5000 plant species have been studied in detail as possible sources of new drugs 1, 2.
-Polyphenols and flavonoids are the common antioxidant natural products found in medicinal plants.
+Polyphenols and flavonoids are the common antioxidants, natural products found in medicinal plants.
 Herbal medicines have been used since ancient times as they contain pharmacological and biological active ingredients 3.

-Bioprospection of plant species is experimented in many laboratories for the recognition of new therapeutic molecules which may be useful for some health problems- such as drug resistant infectious diseases, diabetes, asthma, arthritis, neurological and psychiatric disorders.
-Production of plant based drugs in bulk is one of the important criterion for pharmaceutical industry in India as well 4.
-Some of the important plant based drugs used in modern medicine are shown in Table 1.
+Bioprospection of plant species experiments in many laboratories for the recognition of new therapeutic molecules which may be useful for some health problems- such as drug-resistant infectious diseases, diabetes, asthma, arthritis, neurological and psychiatric disorders.
+Production of plant-based drugs in bulk is one of the important criterion for the pharmaceutical industry in India as well 4.
+Some of the important plant-based drugs used in modern medicine are shown in Table 1.

 TABLE 1: IMPORTANT PLANT BASED DRUGS USED IN MODERN MEDICINE 1, 2